wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    MUST fall back to send the query to the authoritative DNS servers.

-   If the query name has the matching NSEC/NSEC3 RR and it proves the query type does not exist, the full-service resolver is possible to respond with a NODATA (empty) answer.
+   If the query name has the matching NSEC/NSEC3 RR and it proves the information requested does not exist, the full-service resolver may respond with a NODATA (empty) answer.

 4.2.
 NSEC